kulkal/Corona/readme.md

 * Cannot reuse RTPipelineStateObject
 	* Constant buffer is being overwritten.
 	* Similar issue with mesh cbv.
-		* draw index is used for mesh draw.
+		* draw index is used for mesh draw to allocate seperated cbv.
 		* draw index is not intuitive for PSO reuse usage.